farmera/sare_grant/study_results_drones.md

 In technical terms, regression analysis works by estimating the conditional expectation of the dependent variable given the independent variables.
-Our dependent variable was the final sucrose yield of each of thirty sections that had been variably treated with nitrogen.
-Our key independent variable, nitrogen, was also known.
+Our dependent variable was the final sucrose yield of each of thirty sections that had been variably treated with known amounts of nitrogen.
 In other words, our dependent variable was measured at the end of the season and, along with our primary independent variable nitrogen level, was known prior to analysis.

 ![](img/ndvi/ndvi_winner.png)
 ![](img/N_bar.png)